DOS stands for Disk Operating System and it is a command line

 Windows 3.1x:

-Since nowadays most of us are used to some GUI
+Since nowadays most of us are used to some GUI or

-or another, a good idea is installing OpenGEM (an modern and open source version of GEM), which is
+another, a good idea is installing OpenGEM (an modern and

-based on FreeGEM, which is based on Graphical Environment
+version of GEM), which is based on FreeGEM, which is based on

-Manager (GEM), on MS-DOS or any compatible
+Graphical Environment Manager (GEM), on MS-DOS or

-clone like FreeDOS.
-If you
+any compatible clone like FreeDOS.

-decide to do this on DOSBox, keep in mind that the installation
+If you decide to do this on DOSBox,

-path should be on C:.
-You would need to mount the path
+C:.
+You would need the path where you want to mount

-where you want OpenGEM to be installed.
+OpenGEM to be installed.

 MOUNT C X:\OpenGEM